-- ROP Bonds These are medium to long-term negotiable and transferable debt instruments issued by the Republic of the Philippines. - ROP Onshore Dollar Bonds (ODB) These are medium to long-term negotiable and transferable debt instruments issued by the Republic of the Philippines. - Other Sovereign Bonds These are fixed income instruments issued by the national government other than the Republic of the Philippines and denominated in foreign currency.

-• Dollar Corporate Bonds - These are medium to long-term negotiable and transferable debt instruments issued by a corporation.
+- ROP Bonds Medium to long-term negotiable and transferable debt instruments issued by the Republic of the Philippines. - ROP Onshore Dollar Bond (ODB) Medium to long-term negotiable and transferable debt instruments issued by the Republic of the Philippines. - Other Sovereign Bonds These are fixed income instruments issued by the National Government other than the Republic of the Philippines and denominated in foreign currency. - Dollar Corporate Bonds Medium to long-term negotiable and transferable debt instruments issued by a Corporation.